 There are no preferred or voting shares, and the company does not have any participation certificates outstanding.
 The company has neither conditional nor authorised capital nor has it issued any dividend-right certificates.
 Helsana has not issued any convertible bonds or options nor does it have any outstanding.Up

 The Board of Directors is responsible for the strategic management of the Helsana Group.
 The Board consists of the Chair and eight members.
 The Board of Directors comprises only non-executive members.

 - More detailed information on the members of the Board of Directors can be found at helsana.ch/bod

 None of the members sat on the Executive Board of any Helsana Group company in the past three financial years.
 The Board members also do not have any business relationships with the Helsana Group and its companies that could influence their decisions and activities as members of the Board of Directors.

 The Board of Directors is the highest management authority of the Helsana Group.
-Three standing Board committees support the work of the Board of Directors in coordinating its tasks, issuing policy documents and preparing resolutions.
+Four standing Board committees (four since July) support the work of the Board of Directors in coordinating its tasks, issuing policy documents and preparing resolutions.
 They may be supplemented by additional specialised committees for specific tasks.
-The Board of Directors meets as often as business requires, but at least five times a year (2016: eight sessions).
+The Board of Directors meets as often as business requires, but at least five times a year (2017: nine sessions).